 Travis Green, the managing partner of Green & Company, was previously a partner with DKM and was a member of the DKM assurance team that audited Medytox's financial statements for the year ended December 31, 2013.
 Mr. Green was not a subject of the Order.
 As previously disclosed in Medytox's Current Report on Form 8-K filed with the SEC on October 7, 2014, in connection with DKM's audits of Medytox's financial statements for the fiscal years ended December 31, 2013 and December 31, 2012, and through the interim period ended October 2, 2014, Medytox had no disagreement with DKM on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, which disagreement, if not resolved to the satisfaction of DKM, would have caused DKM to make a reference to the subject matter of the disagreements in connection with its reports on the consolidated financial statements for the fiscal years ended December 31, 2013 and December 31, 2012.
-Also, as previously disclosed, during the fiscal years ended December 31, 2013 and December 31, 2012, and through the interim period ended October 2, 2014, no reportable events as defined in Item 304(a)(1)(v) of Regulation S-K had occurred.
+Also, as previously disclosed, during the fiscal years ended December 31, 2013, and December 31, 2012.
+Also, as previously disclosed, during the fiscal years ended December 31, 2012, and through the interim period ended October 2, 2014, 000 periode and December 31, 2012, and through the interim period ended October 31, 2013 and December 31, 2013.